jtng3/tozny-rock-paper-scissors-game/README.md

 ```

 ## Questions to consider
 What should happen if a move has already been submitted for the specified round number entered in the CLI command?
 Should the game moves be overwritten, or should an error message be displayed?
-(This can be handled by querying the database for an existing move for that round before writing a new move to the database.)
+(This is now handled by querying the database for an existing move for that round before writing a new move to the database.)
 What if a player other than Alice or Bruce submits a move for a round that Alice and Bruce are playing?